-- 3.1.1 No person under the age of 15 years may propel or navigate a powered vessel that is capable of a proper speed exceeding 10 knots. - 3.1.2 The owner of a powered vessel that is capable of a proper speed exceeding 10 knots must not allow any person who is under the age of 15 years to propel or navigate that vessel in contravention of subclause 3.1.1. - 3.1.3 Subclause 3.1.1 does not apply to any person who has a written exemption from the Harbourmaster.
+- 3.1.1 No person under the age of 15 years shall be in charge of, or propel or navigate, a power-driven vessel that is capable of a proper speed exceeding 10 knots unless he or she is under the direct supervision of a person over the age of 15 years who is in immediate reach of the controls. - 3.1.2 The owner of a powered vessel that is capable of a proper speed exceeding 10 knots must not allow any person who is under the age of 15 years to propel or navigate that vessel in contravention of subclause 3.1.1. - 3.1.3 Subclause 3.1.1 does not apply to any person who has a written exemption from the Harbourmaster.
 Written exemptions may be given for training, competitions or other sporting events, and the Harbourmaster, when considering whether or not to grant such an exemption, shall have regard to the competence of the person, the level of supervision, and awareness of other relevant navigation safety matters.